The Difference You Seek: K-3 Primary Core Curriculum and Grade 2 – 12 Reading Intervention

-Her intensive study revealed that the root cause of every reading problem is a neuronal network incorrectly built to guide the act of reading.
+Dr. Tadlock’s intensive inquiry revealed that the root cause of nearly all reading problems is a neural network incorrectly built to guide the act of reading.
 She began making presentations on this at national education conferences in the late 1990s–long, long before other reading programs began promoting the associated science.
 More directly: During the early learning years, when the network for reading is initially built, it is either built correctly or errors are encoded into the neural system.
-Read Right methodology compels the struggling reader’s brain to remodel the neuronal network so it yields excellent reading each and every time it is accessed to make reading happen.
+Read Right methodology compels the struggling reader’s brain to remodel the neural network so it yields excellent reading ability each and every time the individual reads, including immediate recognition of unknown vocabulary.

 Excellent reading means the reader: